 You should see a doctor right away for any difficulty with breathing or swallowing.
 If you have a significant amount of swelling, visit your local emergency room for emergency dental services.

-You Can Prevent Abscessed Teeth from Occurring
+You Can Prevent Abscessed Teeth

 What’s most important is keeping your dental health at the best it can be.
 To do this, you need to work, actively, at maintaining your oral health.
 Tooth decay is one of the most common reasons for a tooth abscess to occur, which means you can prevent this from happening with routine visits to our office.